 < Back to Anderson, IN Family Lawyers page

 Divorces are complicated because of the many underlying issues, such as who keeps the house, how do you split the children’s time, who keeps the family pet, and whether one of you should continue to financially support the other.
-Not only are you ending a romantic relationship, you are ending a familial relationship and dissolving a financial partnership.
+Not only are you ending a romantic relationship, but you are also ending a familial relationship and dissolving a financial partnership.
 It takes time and effort to separate all of the practical aspects of your lives.
 It also takes a fundamental understanding of your legal rights and the willingness to fight for what you are entitled to at the right moments, and compromise in others.
-Doing all of this requires working with an experienced divorce attorney who will inform you of your rights, and with their objective point of view, help you understand when it is time to fight for what you are entitled to or reach a suitable agreement.
+Doing all of this requires working with an experienced Anderson divorce attorney who will inform you of your rights, and with their objective point of view, help you understand when it is time to fight for what you are entitled to or reach a suitable agreement.

 Filing for Divorce in Indiana

-In Indiana, you do not need a specific reasons to obtain a divorce.
+In Indiana, you do not need a specific reason to obtain a divorce.
 Instead, Indiana is a no-fault state, which means either spouse can petition to dissolve their marriage without providing a reason, such as infidelity or abandonment.
 The petition may state that there has been an irretrievable breakdown of the marriage.

-If you are interested in obtaining a divorce, the first step is to speak with a Muncie divorce lawyer.
+If you are interested in obtaining a divorce, the first step is to speak with a divorce lawyer in Anderson, Indiana.
 There are a number of practical considerations to discuss, including where you can file for divorce.
 You can only file for divorce in Indiana if the state’s courts have jurisdiction over you.
 You or your spouse must have lived in the state for at least six months or be stationed in the military there.
 For a specific county to have jurisdiction, you or your spouse must have lived there for at least three months.
 If you and your spouse live in different counties within the state and both counties have jurisdiction, you may file in either county.

 Exceptions to a No Fault Divorce

-There are a few instances during which you may seek divorce on grounds other than irretrievable breakdown of the marriage.
+There are a few instances during which you may seek divorce on grounds other than the irretrievable breakdown of the marriage.
 Instead, you may claim the divorce is the other party’s fault, if you can establish:

 - Either of you were convicted of a felony,